-LESSON PLAN in Separating Mixtures, Physical Properties, Chemical Change, Introduction, Physical Change, History, Lab Safety, Measurements, Significant Figures, SI Units, Chemical Properties.
+LESSON PLAN in Separating Mixtures, Physical Properties, Chemical Change, Introduction, Physical Change, History, Lab Safety, Measurements, Significant Figures, SI Units, Chemical Properties, Unit Plans.
 Last updated September 17, 2020.

 The AACT High School Classroom Resource library and multimedia collection has everything you need to put together a unit plan for your classroom: lessons, activities, labs, projects, videos, simulations, and animations.
 We searched through our resource library and constructed a unit plan for introducing the basic chemistry concepts to students: Laboratory Safety, Equipment, and Reports, Periodic Table Basics, Physical and Chemical Properties and Changes, Endothermic and Exothermic Changes, and Classification of Matter.
 These topics are very important for your students to master before they dig into other chemistry concepts.
 This unit is designed to be used at beginning of the school year.

 By the end of this unit, students should be able to

 - Distinguish between safe and unsafe behavior in the chemistry laboratory.

 - Understand the importance of following safety rules in a chemistry laboratory.

 - Responsibly follow safety guidelines presented in a chemistry laboratory.

 - Correctly identify and name common pieces of laboratory equipment.

 - Associate a hazard symbol with its meaning.

 - Write a formal lab write up.